SimplexCC/sell-docs/source/includes/_send-crypto.md

 }
 ```

 Your response includes an `xo_id`, which Simplex will later use to query you about the status (in case you respond with a `"pending"` status).
-Alternatively, you may notify Simplex (using the `xo-status` API message) when the status changes from `"pending"` to either `"completed"` or `"failed"`.
+Alternatively, you may notify Simplex (using the `xo-status` API) when the status changes from `"pending"` to either `"completed"` or `"failed"`.

 Name   | Type   | Notes
 ------ | ------ | -----